 - A randomised, double-blind, placebo-controlled, crossover trial involving nine athletes concluded that Eleutherococcus supplementation at 1.2 g/day for 7 days before each of the two trial periods did not alter steady-state substrate utilisation or 10-km cycling performance time.

-- A 40% reduction in lost work days and a 50% reduction in general illness over a 1-year period was observed in a controlled study of 1000 workers in a Siberian factory who received Eleutherococcus.
+- A 40% reduction in lost work days and a 50% reduction in general illness over 1 year was observed in a controlled study of 1000 workers in a Siberian factory who received Eleutherococcus.
 The mean daily temperature of the region was − 5° C (23° F).

 - Eleutherococcus extract (equivalent to approximately 6 g/day of dried root) significantly increased T-helper cell and natural killer cell numbers in healthy volunteers in a double-blind, placebo-controlled trial.

 • Improved the performance and stamina of explorers, sailors, deep sea divers, mine and mountain rescue workers, truck drivers, pilots, factory workers, labourers, and cosmonauts

 • Increased endurance and concentration in track and field athletes, gymnasts, and weight lifters

 • Improved running times by an average of 9% in long-distance runners

 • Improved the strength of larger muscles in athletes